 Katherine manages site investigation and remediation projects.
 These projects include soil and groundwater sampling, vapour intrusion assessments, remediation oversight, gas bar decommissioning, and more.

-Favorite or Personal Quote: “If you don’t say anything, nothing gets said.” -Personal
+Personal Quote or Favorite Quote: “If you don’t say anything, nothing gets said.” -Personal

-Disciplines: Soil and Groundwater Investigations, Vapour Intrusion Assessments, Gas Bar Decommissionings, Phase One and Two Environmental Site Assessments
+Disciplines: Soil and Groundwater Investigations, Vapour Intrusion Assessments, Excess Soil Management, Gas Bar Decommissioning, and Phase One and Two Environmental Site Assessments.

-Fatemeh Vakili is an Environmental Scientist at Dragun.
+Fatemeh Vakili is a geologist (P.Geo.) at Dragun.
 Fatemeh joined Dragun in 2017 and has an M.Sc. and a Ph.D. in Earth and Environmental Sciences.

 Fatemeh’s academic research and expertise is in using Compound Specific Isotope Analysis (CSIA).
 Her expertise in CSIA is used to understand the source(s) and fate and transport of chemicals in the subsurface.

-Favorite or Personal Quote: “A challenge only becomes an obstacle when you bow to it.” – Ray A. Davis
+Personal Quote or Favorite Quote: “A challenge only becomes an obstacle when you bow to it.” – Ray A. Davis

-Disciplines: Compound Specific Isotope Analysis (CSIA), Groundwater Modeling, Fate and Transport of chemicals in the subsurface, Soil and Groundwater Assessments and Remediation, Underground Storage Tank Removals, Vapour Intrusion
+Disciplines: Compound Specific Isotope Analysis (CSIA), Groundwater Modeling, Fate and Transport of chemicals in the subsurface, Soil and Groundwater Assessments and Remediation, Underground Storage Tank Removals, and Vapour Intrusion.

 Dragun Corporation: Support Team